The Bread That Gives Life

 We are always to remember them and, in remembering them, that is when we receive the body and the blood of Jesus our Lord, because that is where he is.
 He is in their bodies and in their blood and he is one with them and he must be worshipped no place else but in the people who need God more than all others.

-(Inaudible) I had, as you know, a kind of an outspoken mother, who gets into a lot of trouble, when I was a kid, with Father Bittermann, who was the pastor, and the pastor held views which my mother held, but her views were different to the pastor’s, so sometimes there were little clashes going on, back and forth.
+(Inaudible) I had, as you know, a kind of an outspoken mother, who gets into a lot of trouble, when I was a kid, with our pastor, and the pastor held views which my mother held, but her views were different to the pastor’s, so sometimes there were little clashes going on, back and forth.

 And my father and I used to like to tease my mother about it.
 So, one time, after she was criticising the sermon going home in the car, my father says to her, winking at me, bringing me into the conspiracy, he says, “Sarah Jane, you complain so much about the homilies in the church, that I really wonder why you go to church at all.”